 What Is Overlay in Credit Risk?

-The best VA loan lenders are mortgage brokers who have a network of wholesale VA home loan lenders with no mortgage overlays.
+The best VA loan lenders are mortgage brokers with a network of wholesale VA home loan lenders with no mortgage overlays.
 Mortgage brokers normally have lower rates.
 VA loans are originated, processed, underwritten, funded, and serviced by private lenders.
 Lenders love originating VA Loans due to the government guarantee.
 For borrowers who default and foreclose on their VA Loans, the U.S. Department of Veterans Affairs will partially guarantee the loss sustained by lenders.

 Can I Get VA Loan With Collections?

 Outstanding collections and charged-off accounts do not have to be paid off.
 However, timely payments on all the borrower’s monthly payments in the past 12 months are normally required to get an approve/eligible per the automated underwriting system.
-You do not need perfect credit to qualify for a VA loan.
-This is why lenders can offer 100% financing and very low mortgage rates on VA loans.

-Over 75% of our clients at Gustan Cho Associates are borrowers who have been denied at other lenders due to lender overlays, last-minute loan denials, or because they did not have the mortgage loan products available for the borrower needed.
+Over 80% of our clients at Gustan Cho Associates are borrowers who have been denied at other lenders due to lender overlays, last-minute loan denials, or because they did not have the mortgage loan products available for the borrower needed.
 Not all mortgage lenders have the same lending requirements on VA loans.

 Getting Denied For a VA Loan After Being Pre-Approved

-There are many instances where home buyers get pre-approved for a VA loan by a loan officer and enter into a home purchase contract.
-The loan process starts and during underwriting, the mortgage underwriter denies the loan.
-So what happened here?
-In more cases than not, the loan officer issued a pre-approval because the borrower got an approve/eligible per automated underwriting system (AUS) and met all the VA agency guidelines.
-However, the loan officer screwed up because they did not thoroughly go over their employer’s overlays on VA loans.
+The loan officer screwed up because they did not thoroughly review their employer’s VA loan overlays.
 The borrower meets all the VA agency mortgage guidelines.
 However, the individual lender has lender overlays on VA loans.
 This is one of the main reasons for getting a mortgage loan denial after being pre-approved on a VA loan.
-Homebuyers with bad credit and lower credit scores should take time to understand the minimum agency guidelines so in the event they do not qualify with one lender they can shop for a lender with no overlays on VA loans.
+Homebuyers with bad credit and lower credit scores should take time to understand the minimum agency guidelines if they do not qualify with one lender.
+They can shop for a lender with no overlays on VA loans.

 The Main Reason For A Last-Minute Mortgage Loan Denial on VA Loans

 For example, the VA has no minimum credit score requirements or maximum debt-to-income ratio limit.
 A borrower can get an approve/eligible per automated underwriting system with a 500 credit score and a 65% debt-to-income ratio.
-However, most lenders will require a 620 credit score and a debt-to-income ratio of not greater than 50% DTI.
+However, most lenders will require a 620 credit score and a debt-to-income ratio of less than 50% DTI.
 This is one of the main causes of a last-minute mortgage loan denial after being pre-approved.
-Over 75% of our borrowers at Gustan Cho Associates Mortgage Group are folks who either have gotten a last-minute mortgage denial or are stressing over their VA Mortgage Process with another lender.
-VA loan guidelines are set by the Department Of Veteran Affairs.
-Every lender may have different VA lending guidelines.
-Gustan Cho Associates is one of the very few national lenders with no overlays on VA loans.
-We do not have any overlays period on VA loans.
-As long as borrowers meet minimum VA Guidelines and get approve/eligible per the automated underwriting system, we will approve and fund the VA loan.

 There is a big difference between VA Guidelines Versus Overlays.
-It is important for borrowers with less than perfect credit to understand VA Guidelines Versus Overlays.
+It is important for borrowers with less-than-perfect credit to understand VA Guidelines Versus Overlays.
 Most lenders have overlays on VA loans.
 No two mortgage lenders have the same lending requirements on VA loans.
-One lender may not do a manual underwrite while a different lender may.
+One lender may not do a manual underwrite, while a different lender may.
 VA does not have a minimum credit score requirement.
 The Department of Veterans Affairs does not have a maximum debt-to-income ratio requirement.

 VA Loan Credit Requirements